Image Source: RT

 Banksy is a popular artist whose signature features include his anonymity and profound art style.
 His art hit the streets in the early 90s and developed into eye-catching pieces in the later part of the decade when he began using graffiti stencils.
 His art revolves around political situations and human rights.

-“Keep It Spotless” first and “Simple Intelligence Testing” second.
+“Keep It Spotless” (left) and “Simple Intelligence Testing” (right).

 “Girl with Balloon”, auctioned for $1,374,580, and is at the moment the second most expensive Banksy work.
 Despite the self-destruction, the man who bought the painting has decided to keep it as experts speculate an increase in the piece’s value.
 Thierry Ehrmann, who heads Artprice, a firm that tracks the market value for art pieces, speculates that the painting could now be worth over $2.5 million, which would make the piece the most expensive of Banksy’s works.
 MyArtBroker.com tweeted that their co-founder Joey Syer says that the painting “is one of the most iconic images of recent times.”